John Hodgson (Australian politician): Public life

-Hodgson began his career as a politician on Tuesday 21 May 1850 at the Imperial Inn when Councillor Armitstead, who had resigned short of his full term, nominated Hodgson to succeed him as a Councillor for Lonsdale ward in the south west of the city for the balance of his term.
-Based on a show of hands by those present the other candidate was declared elected by the Mayor, who was presiding over the Alderman's Court.
-Hodgson exercised his right to ask for a poll, which was held the next day.
+Hodgson commenced his political career on Tuesday 21 May 1850, at the Imperial Inn.
+Councillor Armitstead, who had resigned short of his full term, nominated Hodgson to succeed him as a Councillor for Lonsdale ward in the south west of the city for the balance of his term.
+A show of hands by those present, declared the other candidate elected by the presiding Mayor during the Alderman's Court.
+Hodgson exercised his right to request a poll, held the next day.
 The poll opened at 9 am and, as was the practice, the vote was declared every hour.
-Hodgson was level at 11 am and then drew ahead, holding 127 votes to 82 when the poll closed at 4 pm.
+Hodgson was level at 11 am and then drew ahead, securing 127 votes to 82 when the poll closed at 4 pm.

-Hodgson and his Committee campaigned energetically, whereas the other candidate's campaign was described by the Argus as "apathetic and listless".
+While Hodgson and his Committee campaigned energetically, the other candidate's campaign was described by the Argus as "apathetic and listless".
 One hundred fifty-six electors chose not to vote; the Argus called it a "pygmy contest" and "a very tame and spiritless affair, and the stake so small as to be hardly worth playing for seriously, presenting only the not very tempting bait of a seat in the City Council for the short period of five months".
 Hodgson was declared elected the next day, and shortly after elected to the Public Works and Finance Committees of the City Council.
-Five months later at the Council elections, Hodgson proved the Argus wrong.
+Five months later, at the Council elections, Hodgson proved the Argus wrong.
 No other candidate stood against him, and he was declared elected as a Councillor for a full term.

-His recorded interventions as a new Councillor relate to his Committee roles, seconding motions on sewerage, clean water and the Surveyor's salary.
-He revealed some of his views by taking a strong stand against the pro-transportation and anti Port Phillip opinions expressed by William Wentworth.
+His recorded interventions as a new Councillor relate to his Committee roles, seconding motions on sewerage, clean water, and the Surveyor's salary.
+He revealed some of his views by taking a strong stand against the pro-transportation and anti-Port Phillip opinions expressed by William Wentworth.